This is a post about how to rank search results, specifically the list of items you get after doing a search on eBay.

 The description in the previous section was abstract in that it talked about deviance and penalty without offering a way to compute them.
 Here is one way.

-A typical constraint requires that the fraction items with property P be at least (this is a min constraint). might be that an item is used, or has brand Sony, or is newly listed.
+A typical constraint requires that the fraction items with property P be at least f (this is a min constraint).
+P might be that an item is used, or has brand Sony, or is newly listed.
 The straightforward way to compute deviation from a constraint is to look at the number of items with P placed so far and compare it to the number needed to meet the constraint.
 Suppose there are n items placed so far, and that k of them are in P. Since the constraint is min = f we’d like at least n items.
 If k < nf the constraint isn’t met so set the deviance to nf − k .
-Or more precisely deviance is (nf − k)+ where xx when > 0 and 0 otherwise.
+Or more precisely deviance is (nf − k)+ where x+ = x when x > 0 and 0 otherwise.

 A very simple way to compute the penalty is to compare the score of the candidate item IC with the item that would otherwise be placed, Idefault.
 The penalty is S(IC ) − S(Idefault).
 Since items are sorted in score order, the penalty is always nonnegative.

 Unhappiness is computed using the formula unhappiness = deviance − λ × penalty.
 Imagine deviance > 0 but the only way to fix it is by placing an item with a huge penalty.
 The large − term makes unhappiness negative, so the agent isn’t unhappy after all.
 In other words, agents are altruistic and don’t insist on their constraint if it results in placing a poor item.
-The parameter \lambda controls the tradeoff between score and diversity.
+The parameter controls the tradeoff between score and diversity.

 As a preliminary formula, unhappiness is

 But there’s one issue remaining.
 Suppose the constraint asks for at least 10%, and suppose the first item placed does not have the desired property.
-Then n = 1, f = 0.1, and = 0 so (nf − k )+ =(0.1)+ =0.1 and the constraint is already unhappy and will be in the running to have its proposed items placed next.
+Then n = 1, f = 0.1, and k = 0 so (nf − k )+ =(0.1)+ =0.1 and the constraint is already unhappy and will be in the running to have its proposed items placed next.
 These seems like jumping the gun, since the goal is 10% but only one items has been placed.
 There are at least two ways to account for this.

 The first would be rounding: replace (nf − k)+ with round(nf − k)+.
 But I think of constraints as something only triggered in exceptional circumstances, and so prefer to have unhappiness only go negative at the last possible minute.
 In other words, if it is still possible to satisfy nf ≤ k on the next round, then don’t trigger the constraint.